 If the controlee receives a Scheduling IE (as described in 10.31.9.10) with the Scheduling List Type equal to six in which the controlee’s address is present in a Block Assignment field in which the Hopping Mode field is set to one, the controlee may hop to one of the ranging rounds in the ranging block indicated by the Block Assignment field.

-Otherwise, if the controlee receives a second RR IE in its ranging round in which the Hopping Mode field is set to one, the controlee may hop to one of round at the block having the same Block Index number in the next hyper block.
-The controlee may hop to one of round at the block having the same Block Index number in the next hyper block.
-Then, transmission at m-th Round in n-th Block within k-th Hyper Block hops to p-th Round in n-th Block within (k+1)-th Hyper Block, (m not equal to p).
+Otherwise, if the controlee receives a second RR IE in its ranging round in which the Hopping Mode field is set to one, the controlee may hop to one of round at the block having the same Block Index number relatively in the next hyper block.
+The controlee may hop to one of round at the block having the same Block Index number relatively in the next hyper block.
+Then, transmission at m-th Round in n-th Block relatively within k-th Hyper Block hops to p-th Round in n-th Block relatively within (k+1)-th Hyper Block, (m not equal to p).

 Note – If the controlee receives a second RR IE in its ranging round in which the Hopping Mode field is set to one, any other block scheduling method (e.g. Bitmap-based block scheduling) in hyper block mode is not used.